 Since we’ve become unwitting experts in tension, disappointment, and formidable tasks, why not throw some laughter into the mix?
 At least that was my thought when I opted to include some cartoons!

-Expat Mama Kimberlee Thorne-Harper has featured me on one of her podcasts!
+Expat Mama Kimberlee Thorne-Riser has featured me on one of her podcasts!

 Here’s a summary of what we talked about:

 “Camille Flores met her husband in the US at a Mexican restaurant where they were both working.
 After a minor pullover with the police without his driver’s license, it looked like he wouldn’t be able to renew his driver’s license or work in the US ever again.
 Moreover, his deportation would eventually be imminent, so they as a family decided to “self-deport”.
 She tells what it was like for her to try and adapt to a new country and culture in a remote area of Mexico, with no basic services like electricity or other services for several years.
 She discusses her experience with Mexico’s schools are vs. schools in the US, how their now 17-year-old is schooled now, and what their lives are like, what they do for work, and much more.
 A discussion on how varied Mexico can be from region to region.
 She truly has an amazing story.
 Her quote or motto is this: “I do the difficult immediately; the impossible takes me a little longer.””